The-Chanman/CoLabTravelerExample/README.md

 # CoLabTravelerExample
-A record of the Amazon Alexa prototype for Airbnb
+A record of the Amazon Alexa prototype for Airbnb built in 2016